 Rosa Vasquez (L) and Ana Montenegro (R) bag oranges for Second Chance Breakfast at Billy Mitchell Elementary.
 Photo credit: Rochelle Li

 On an October morning, the kitchen staff at Billy Mitchell Elementary School were busily preparing more than 600 meals to feed every child with fresh and culturally-relevant meals for the day.
-At Billy Mitchell, there has been a 30 percent increase in school meal participation since August due to School Meals For All and Second Chance Breakfast, a program where students who may have missed it can grab breakfast during recess, says Rooney.
+At Billy Mitchell, there has been a 30 percent increase in school meal participation since August due to School Meals For All and Second Chance Breakfast.
+Second Chance Breakfast is a program where students who may have missed it can grab breakfast during recess according to Rooney.

-Senior Food Service Assistant Rosa Vasquez was working quickly with her colleague to bag fruit and start preparing lunch: pupusas.
+Senior Food Service Assistant Rosa Vasquez, was working quickly with her colleague to bag fruit and start preparing lunch.
+On the menu today were pupusas.
 Students often use the salad bar to round out their meals with cabbage, lettuce, and other fresh veggies.
 When produce is in season, Vasquez tries to incorporate vegetables and fruits grown by students in the school’s garden, Mitchell World of Plants.
 (The garden was named by a fourth grader in 2009.)